- 1Spain: An attractive country for investment

 |5.
 Application for registration at the Commercial Registry||Same procedure followed as for a company.|

 |6.
-Opening formalities||Registration for the purposes of the Tax on Economic Activities: same procedure followed as for a company.
+Opening formalities||Registration for the purposes of the Tax on Economic Activities: Same procedure followed as for a company.

-Registration for the purposes of Value Added Tax (VAT.): same procedure followed as for a company.
+Registration for the purposes of Value Added Tax (VAT): Same procedure followed as for a company.
 Payment of the charge for processing of the opening/operating license or solemn declaration: same procedure followed as for a company27.

 As a general rule, setting up a branch takes between 6 and 8 weeks.

-27In accordance with the provisions of Law 12/2012 on Urgent Measures to Deregulate Trade and Certain Services, permanent establishments used for commercial retail purposes and the provision of certain services provided for in the Schedule to the Law with a useful sales and display area of up to 750 m2 will not generally be required to obtain an opening and operating license beforehand, but rather to submit a solemn declaration or prior communication.
+27In accordance with the provisions of Law 12/2012 on Urgent Measures to Deregulate Trade and Certain Services, permanent establishments used for commercial retail purposes and the provision of certain services provided for in the Schedule to the Law with a useful sales and display area not to exceed 750 m2 will not generally be required to obtain an opening and operating license beforehand, but rather to submit a solemn declaration or prior communication.
 However, the establishment of a large retail outlet requires the prior obtainment of authorization from the competent body of the regional government.